War on gangs

 In the United States, the war on gangs is a national movement to reduce gang-related activity, gang violence, and gang drug involvement on the local, state, and federal level.
 The war on gangs is a multi-lateral approach, as federal agencies seek to disrupt the cycle of violence through intervention with state police and social workers.

 History

 Historically, gangs surfaced in the United States as early as the 1820s, mainly in New York.
-Gang activity was still considered criminal, however, when drugs were made illegal in 1912 with the International Opium Convention, gang activity and drug trafficking increased.
+Gang activity was still considered criminal, however, when drugs were made illegal in 1912 with the First International Opium Convention, gang activity and drug trafficking increased.
 The United States saw a major increase in gangs during the 1970s and 1980s, due to population growth and the demand for drugs.
 In 1991, it was estimated that there were 774,000 active gang members in the United States.

 Federal level

 Although many gang enforcement and policing tactics are carried out on a state-by-state basis, there are federal programs that aim to address the war on gangs.
 National agencies, like the FBI, Immigration and Customs Enforcement (ICE), United States Marshals Service and the Bureau of Alcohol, Tobacco, Firearms, and Explosives, have enacted programs that target gangs and gang related activities at the federal level.